SebLavK/java-untersee/README.md

 ## Changelog

+### v0.0.11
+* Added more ships to starting scenario
+* Added targeting command
+* Information of targeted ship now appears on side panel
+* Started weapon and projectile structure
+* Added Sonar class for the submarine

 ### v0.0.10
 * Added camera panning, now you can choose between following the sub or free roaming
 * Smoothed zooming